Legislative Priorities

-Mason's 2023 Legislative Priorities include support for the following initiatives and capital requests:
+Mason's 2024 Legislative Priorities include support for the following initiatives and capital requests:

 University Priorities

-• Student Innovation Factory: This 60,000 square foot building will be a one-story open warehouse space designed to accommodate capstone coursework for science, technology, engineering, and math (STEM) students.
+- Student Innovation Factory: This 60,000 square foot building will be a one-story open warehouse space designed to accommodate capstone coursework for science, technology, engineering, and math (STEM) students.
 The learn-by-doing pedagogies associated with STEM programs require increased need for dedicated, secure, weatherproof project space to store equipment and works in progress.
-Mason is requesting $30M in the 2023 session.
+Mason is requesting $30 million in the 2024 session.

-• Interdisciplinary Science & Engineering Building: Due in large part to enrollment growth and aging facilities, Mason is seeking approval for a 150,000 square foot interdisciplinary science and engineering building on the Fairfax Campus.
+- Interdisciplinary Science & Engineering Building: Due in large part to enrollment growth and aging facilities, Mason is seeking approval for a 150,000 square foot interdisciplinary science and engineering building on the Fairfax Campus.
 Currently, Mason exceeds specialized instructional spaces at twice the recommended SCHEV standards for utilization.
 This space will address some of the past and anticipated enrollment growth needs at Mason as well as respond to strategic initiatives such as the Commonwealth’s Tech Talent Investment Program (TTIP).
-This five to seven story building will require approximately $150M in bond authorization.
-Planning and line funding for this project is approximately $7.4M.
+This five to seven story building will require approximately $150 million in bond authorization.
+Planning and design funding for this project is approximately $7.4 million.

-Maintenance Reserve Appropriation:
+Maintenance Reserve Support

 • Replacement of aging roofs